-If we didn’t plan it to the liking and compromises of these very unique and individualistic tastes over 5 (very short) days, we would have ended up pissing each other completely and not having a good time.
+If we didn’t plan it to the liking and compromises of these very unique and individualistic tastes over 5 (very short) days, we would have ended up pissing off each other completely and not having a good time.
 Thanks to a good plan, everyone got their piece of the pie.
 And how did we accomplish this?
-Our itinerary this time, was not recommendation but interest based.
+Our itinerary this time was based on recommendations but on interests.
 One very common theme that appealed to each one of us was – Indian food, and we had that to our heart’s content.
 (Check my IG feed for those deets).
 All in all, London has enough to do for weeks, or months, hence one needs to make sure that they get the most from their time as well as spend.

 TIP: Do not pay for Art/museums in London (National Art gallery, Royal Academy and Tate Modern), all the good ones are FREE.
 Carry a sketch book for inspiration.

-TIP: Buy the harry potter tour tickets (the WB one) in advance, these almost always sell out very quickly irrespective the weather outside.
+TIP: Buy Warner Bros Harry Potter Tour Tickets in advance, these almost always sell out very quickly irrespective the weather outside.
 I covered the studio extensively, follow me on IG, and have a look at my highlights to decide if this one is for you.